Willard Burke, a doctor with a popular health facility, turned to dynamite in 1910 to solve what he saw as a problem patient.

-A Santa Rosa health retreat was the scene of an explosion Feb.
-5, 1910, when a mother and her 9-month-old baby barely escaped with their lives.
-Investigators quickly turned their attention to the proprietor of the sanitarium – Dr. Willard P. Burke.
+The Santa Rosa health retreat was the scene of an explosion February 5, 1910, nearly killing a mother and her 9-month-old baby.
+Investigators quickly turned their attention to the proprietor of the sanitarium – Burke.
 The aged physician claimed the woman was attempting suicide, but police soon discovered motive and means, all pointing to Burke.

 Scandal at the sanitarium

-Dr. Burke established his sanitarium in 1896 on the site of a colony called Altruria, a semi-religious sect.
-The Burke sanitarium was a family run enterprise.
-The doctor and his wife lived on the premises, as well as Burke’s aged parents.
-Dr. Isaac Burke, the accused doctor’s brother, was the sanitarium’s manager.
-His other brother, Alfred, was a deputy sheriff, who was relieved of his duties following the arrest of the suspect.
+Burke established his sanitarium in 1896 on the site of a colony called Altruria, a semi-religious sect.
+The Burke sanitarium was a family run enterprise including his wife and parents living at the property.
+His brother, Dr. Isaac Burke, served as the manager.

-Lu Etta Smith, sometimes referred to as Luella Smith in news reports, lived at the sanitarium.
-According to her version of events, she and the doctor had an affair, resulting in the birth of a baby boy.
-Rather than keep the situation quiet, Smith named her child after the doctor and often announced the name of the father to other patients at the sanitarium.
+According to her version of events, Lu Etta Smith and the doctor had an affair, resulting in pregnancy and the birth of a baby boy.
+Rather than keep the situation quiet, Smith named her child after the doctor.

-The sanitarium was described as “a rather peculiar colony of health-seekers, with a tendency to mix ‘new thought,’ ‘higher life’ and ‘spirituality’ with ‘mechano-therapy’ electric treatments and dietary rules that (leaned) toward vegetarianism.
-Among many of his people, Dr. Burke is regarded as a fatherly old man of unusual intelligence and spirituality,” reported the Sacramento Union, Feb.
+The sanitarium was described as “a rather peculiar colony of health-seekers, with a tendency to mix ‘new thought,’ ‘higher life’ and ‘spirituality’ with ‘(mechanic) therapy’ treatments,” reported the Sacramento Union, Feb.
 15, 1910.

 On the evening of Feb.
 5, 1910, Smith’s tent-cabin exploded.

-“(Smith) was a pensioner at the sanitarium conducted by Dr. Burke near Santa Rosa.
-The patriarchal proprietor of the health resort declared he felt sorry for the woman and kept her out of charity at his sanitarium.
-The woman told that Dr. Burke was the father of her child, which she had named Willard P. Burke, Jr. At times she publicly declared Dr. Burke to be the father of the child and thrust it into his arms in the presence of patients at his health resort.
-The night of February 5th, a charge of dynamite was set off under the tent house occupied by Lu Etta Smith and her baby.
-Both the woman and the child escaped serious injury.
-Dr. Burke declared that (Smith) had attempted suicide,” reported the Morning Press, Nov.
+“(Smith) was a pensioner at the sanitarium.
+Burke declared he felt sorry for the woman (so out of a sense of charity), kept her at his sanitarium.
+(Smith said) Burke was the father of her child, which she had named Willard Burke, Jr. At times she publicly declared Burke to be the father and thrust the baby into his arms in the presence of patients.
+(At night,) dynamite was set off under the tent house occupied by Smith and her baby, but they escaped serious injury,” reported the Morning Press, Nov.
 30, 1910.

 Clues, evidence implicate doctor